 - Allows flexible dynamic range enhancement

-By stabilizing the LED temperature a constant color temperature is guaranteed.
-Dedicated sensors measure the luminous flux and regulate ' when necessary ' every color channel separately.
+By stabilizing the LED temperature, a constant color temperature is guaranteed.
+Dedicated sensors measure the luminous flux and regulate every color channel separately, as and when necessary.
 An integrating sphere diffuses the light for a first optical scratch concealment.

 An additional infrared scan allows for identification of dust and scratches, and the file produced by the infrared scan can be used for scratch removal procedures in postproduction.

-The fast and pin-registered film transport of the ARRISCAN is another innovation in itself.
+The fast and pin-registered film transport of the ARRISCAN XT was developed specially for the classic ARRISCAN.

-Designed and manufactured by ARRI, the transport mechanism is a precision system that ensures film safety at all times and guarantees maximum image steadiness.
-The exchangeable film gate makes it very easy to switch from 35 mm to 16 mm, or switch to Wet Gates or the Sprocketless Transport.
+Designed and manufactured by ARRI, the transport mechanism is a precision system that ensures film safety at all times, and guarantees maximum image steadiness.
+The exchangeable film gate makes it very easy to switch from 35 mm to 16 mm, to Wet Gates, or the Sprocketless Transport.

 The transportation unit is constantly monitored to maximize the safety of potentially irreplaceable film negatives.
-Benefiting from ARRI's experience in camera design, the ARRISCAN film transport is robust and reliable; even shrunken or seriously damaged film can be put through the mechanism in the soft archive mode and transported with the necessary caution.
+Benefiting from ARRI's experience in camera design, the ARRISCAN XT film transport is robust and reliable; even shrunken or seriously damaged film can be put through the mechanism in the soft archive mode, and transported with the extra care required.

-The safe and cautious treatment of film is another important aspect of the ARRISCAN: digital motor control ensures gentle transportation, while failsafe procedures (power down situation), and mechanical breaks treat the film with maximum caution.
+The safe and cautious treatment of film is another important aspect of the ARRISCAN XT: digital motor control ensures gentle transportation, while failsafe procedures (power down), and mechanical breaks treat the film with maximum caution.